true-while/AI-102-Design-Implement-AI-Solution/Module-Four/L01_T04-Create-a-data-source.md

 In the Margie's Travel scenario, the data consists of unstructured documents in Azure Storage, so you must create a data source for the blob container where the documents are stored.

-Choose the language you want to use at the top of this page, and follow the steps to create a data source.
+Choose the language you want to use, below, and follow the steps to create a data source.

 > [!NOTE]
 > The exercises in this module assume you will use the same language for each task to incrementally build a search solution.
 If you wish, you can repeat each task in both languages, but doing so will create two search solutions - you can't use a mix of language-specific instructions to create a single solution.